austincarrig/Lab-Website/readme.md

 ![iPage File Manager](/readme_img/ipage-file-manager.png "iPage File Manager")

 On this page you'll see all of the files that make up the lab website.
-On the main page you can see files such as 'people.html' and 'index.html', as well as folders like 'img'.
+On the main page you can see files such as `people.html` and `index.html`, as well as folders like `img`.

 ### Handling Files

 There are 3 main buttons you will use if you want to change the website.
 The first is the blue up arrow in the top options bar.
 This is used to upload new files to the website.
 You should only ever need to upload images, unless you are making major changes to the website and adding entriely new pages.
 Pressing this button will open a file browser in your computer's file system, so you can select the correct file you want to upload from there.
-If you want to upload the file into the server's /img/lab_photos' folder then you should navigate there first in the iPage File Manager, then use the upload option.
+If you want to upload the file into the server's `/img/lab_photos` folder then you should navigate there first in the iPage File Manager, then use the upload option.

 The second button is the blue down arrow next to each file in the File Manager.
 This will allow you to download the file to your computer.

 The third button is the green pencil, which is the "edit" button.
 If you press this, a screen like the image below will appear on your web page, and you can directly edit the file.
-You should only really be using this on the '*.html' files and the 'bio.json' file.
+You should only really be using this on the `*.html` files and the `bio.json` file.

 ## Editing The Site